mebusy/notes/dev_notes/AI_CS188.md

  - How many
     - World states ?
         - 120 x 2³⁰ x 12² x 4
+        - because food's position is fixed, we only care about its state
     - State for pathing ?
         - 120
     - State for eat-all-dots ?